How to Take Advantage of Multithreaded Programming and Parallel Programming in C/C++

 So, within autonomous vehicles, AI needs to make these decisions very quickly — in tenths of a second.

-Using multithreading and parallel programming is the best way to ensure these decisions are made in a required timeframe.
+Using multithreading in C and parallel programming in C is the best way to ensure these decisions are made in a required timeframe.

 Moving from single-threaded programs to multithreaded increases complexity.
 Programming languages, such as C and C++, have evolved to make it easier to use multiple threads and handle this complexity.
 Both C and C++ now include threading libraries.